dqops/dqo/docs/working-with-dqo/configure-scheduling-of-data-quality-checks/index.md

 # Schedules overview
-Read this guide to learn how to configure scheduling of data quality checks at various levels.
+Read this guide to learn how to configure the scheduling of data quality checks at various levels.

 ## Overview